Literary-Insights/blog/src/content/blog/Principles of Inventory Management_ When You Are Down to Four, Order More (Springer Series in Operations Research and Financial Engineering) - John A. Muckstadt, Amar Sapra.txt-1.md

 ---
-title: Principles of Inventory Management_ When You Are Down to Four, Order More (Springer Series in Operations Research and Financial Engineering) - John A. Muckstadt, Amar Sapra
+title: Principles of Inventory Management When You Are Down to Four, Order More (Springer Series in Operations Research and Financial Engineering) - John A. Muckstadt, Amar Sapra
-slug: principles-of-inventory-management_-when-you-are-down-to-four-order-more-springer-series-in-operations-research-and-financial-engineering-john-a-muckstadt-amar-sapra
+slug: principles-of-inventory-management-when-you-are-down-to-four-order-more-springer-series-in-operations-research-and-financial-engineering-john-a-muckstadt-amar-sapra
 tags:
   - book-summary
 excerpt: ""